On December 21, 2020, the Court of Appeal affirmed the trial verdict in Lave v. Charter Communications on a 3-0 vote. Click here for opinion.

 In that case, by firing or in any other way retaliating or discriminating against that employee, the employer may land himself or herself in hot water.
 While “political views” is not a protected characteristic in California, an employee may be able to sue for workplace discrimination if he or she is discriminated against on the basis of his/her support or opposition to a certain politically sensitive issue, which, in its turn, is a protected characteristic under California law.

-If this sounds too confusing, schedule a free consultation with our Los Angeles employment law attorney at The Rager Law Firm.
+If this sounds too confusing, schedule a free consultation with our Los Angeles employment attorney at Rager & Yoon – Employment Lawyers.
 Call our offices at 310-527-6994 for a free case evaluation.